letsencrypt/pebble/README.md

 same standards as the Let's Encrypt production CA and their keys.
 Moreover these keys are exposed by Pebble and will be lost as soon as the process
 terminates: so they are not safe to use for anything other than testing.**

+### OCSP Responder URL

+Pebble does not support the OCSP protocol as a responder and so does not set the OCSP Responder URL in the issued certificates.
+However, if you setup a proper OCSP Responder piece of software side by side with Pebble, you may want to set this URL.
+This is possible by setting the environment variable `PEBBLE_CA_OCSP_RESPONDER_URL`: if this variable is set to a non-empty string, its value will be used in the appropriate field of all issued certificates.

+For instance, to instruct a client to check the URL `http://127.0.0.1:4002` and retrieve the OCSP status of a certificate, run:

+`PEBBLE_CA_OCSP_RESPONDER_URL=http://127.0.0.1:4002 pebble`